Mirtex/Directx11-sample-project/README.txt

 This project was created during my learning experience at Full Sail.

+WARNING: This project is in the process of being cleaned up and organized, it's initial state is messy due to time constraints during its creation.

 The non-graphics code for this project was provided by the university as a base to work on.
 I have no experience with UWP implementations (at this point in time 4/28/2019).